konmik/konmik.github.io/content/post/when_to_not_use_rxjava.md

 #### Subscriptions

-Having a simple way to unsubscribe from an event source is the feature that is hard to overestimate.
+When your objects have different life duration, having a simple way to manage their communication is very important.

 Forget about writing callback interfaces, lists of subscribers, event dispatching loops, and so on.